Top places to visit in China

 Jingpo Lake.
 23 August 2007, Image by drnan tu available under a Creative Commons License

 The scenic lake in the south of Heilongjiang province was formed when volcanic eruptions carved out the lake.
-It is surrounded with pine forests. 镜泊 Jìng pō hú is popular with Chinese and Russian tourists in summer with many resort facilities on the northern edge.
+It is surrounded with pine forests. 镜泊 Jìng pō hú is popular with Chinese and Russian tourists in summer with many resort facilities on the northern shore.
 Other parts of the reserve are tranquil and are a welcome retreat from summer heat.

 Terracotta Warriors, Shaanxi